 - Restoring a native cottonwood-willow forest at the former Two-Mile Dam and Reservoir, which was breached and drained in 1994 to allow recovery of wetland and stream habitats and the wildlife they support

 - Working with Santa Fe County and the City’s Water Division to create a world-class watershed protection project in the heart of Santa Fe

 Rio Grande River: Restoring Forests to Protect Clean Water

 The Conservancy and partners have established the Rio Grande Water Fund to help protect the watershed and keep the Rio Grande River working for people and nature.
 In it’s first year, the Water Fund has achieved many pivotal successes.
-See photo highlights the fund's recent annual report or download the full report.
+Download the full report.

 Help Protect Fresh Water for People and Nature: Conserving and restoring New Mexico’s rivers, streams and springs makes sense for the residents who rely on them for drinking water, electricity, recreation and spiritual renewal.
 Your support can ensure the health and resilience of New Mexico’s rivers and fresh water around the world.